Qatar: Meteorology Department warns of strong wind and high sea

 PHOTO

-Doha - Weather inshore until 6:00 pm on Thursday will be hazy at places at first, becoming moderate in temperature to relatively hot daytime and mild by night, the Department of Meteorology said in its daily weather report.
+Doha - Weather inshore until 6:00 pm on Friday will be moderate in temperature to relatively hot daytime with some clouds, and mild by night, the Department of Meteorology said in its daily weather report.

-Offshore, the weather will fine, the report added, warning of expected strong wind and high sea to the north by noon.
+Offshore, the weather will see some clouds, the report added, warning of expected strong wind and high sea to the north.

-Wind inshore will be northwesterly at a speed of 06 - 16 KT, gusting to 23 KT daytime.
+Wind inshore will be northwesterly at a speed of 05 - 15 KT, gusting to 24 KT at times.

-Offshore, it will be northwesterly at a speed of 06 - 16 KT, reaching to 23 KT to the north by noon.
+Offshore, it will be northwesterly at a speed of 06 - 16 KT, reaching to 23 KT to the north.

-Sea state inshore will be 2 - 3 ft, rising to 4 ft at times; while offshore will be 3 - 3 ft, rising to 7 ft to the north by noon.
+Sea state inshore will be 1 - 3 ft, rising to 4 ft at times; while offshore will be 3 - 5 ft, rising to 7 ft to the north.

 Copyright © Qatar News Agency 2022.
 All Rights Reserved.
 Provided by SyndiGate Media Inc. (Syndigate.info).